pelgerr/LiveSplit.Murasame/README.md

 1) Download the ASL script and move it to the *Components* folder in your LiveSplit directory
 2) In LiveSplit, *Edit Layout -> Add -> Control -> Scriptable Auto Splitter*
 3) Set the path to the ASL file under *Layout Settings -> Scriptable Auto Splitter*
-4) Check the boxes for the features you want to use or disable
+4) Check the boxes for the features you want to use and leave them blank for features you want disabled

 ### Contact
 [Twitter](https://twitter.com/unrealcroissant)